Study finds increased breast cancer risk

 Genetic tests + coordinated care + research = HOPE

 Life with an inherited disease sometimes brings unexpected twists and turns.
 Five-year-old Gus Erickson has navigated the gyrations with the help of Mayo Clinic’s Neurofibromatosis Clinic.
-Neurofibromatosis (NF) is a genetic disorder that causes tumors to form on nerve tissue.

 New research offers hope to neuro-tumor patients

 New research could offer hope to the thousands of people affected by Neurofibromatosis 2.